Fredy Guarín

-Fredy Alejandro Guarín Vásquez (born 30 June 1986) is a Colombian former professional footballer.
-A versatile player, he was comfortable as a central, defensive or right midfielder.
+Fredy Alejandro Guarín Vásquez (born 30 June 1986) is a Colombian former professional footballer who played as a midfielder.

 He started his career with Envigado, then had a short spell in Argentina, and played two years in France with Saint-Étienne.
-He made a name for himself with Porto in Portugal, where he spent four seasons and won ten major titles, including three Primeira Liga championships and the 2011 Europa League.
+He made a name for himself with Porto in Portugal, where he spent four seasons and won nine major honours, including three Primeira Liga championships and the 2011 Europa League.

 Guarín represented Colombia at the 2011 Copa América and the 2014 World Cup.

 Club career

 Early years and Saint-Étienne

 Guarín was born in Puerto Boyacá.
 In 2005, already a regular for Envigado F.C. and the Colombian under-20 national team, he joined Boca Juniors of the Argentine Primera División, where he spent the first six months in the youth team.
 Upon completion of his loan the Buenos Aires-based club attempted to sign him on a permanent basis, but he instead chose to go on loan to AS Saint-Étienne in August 2006.

 Guarín made his debut for the French side scoring twice in a friendly against RCD Espanyol, and gradually fought his way into the starting lineup as the season closed.
 He first appeared in the Ligue 1 on 14 October 2006 against Olympique Lyonnais, and scored his first goal in a 3–1 victory over Troyes AC.

 In April 2007, the deal was made permanent for four years.